Jackson Kivuva

 Jackson Mumbwa Kivuva (born August 11, 1989) is a runner from Kenya who specialises in 800 metres.
 His surname is sometimes misspelled as "Kivuna".

+Background

 Kivuva started running in 2002 while at Syanamu Primary school.
 Later he went to Kinyui High School in Kangundo.
 He is a silver medalist from the 2006 World Junior Championships behind compatriot David Rudisha.
 The same year he won 800 metres gold at the Africa Zone 5 Junior Championships.
 He finished fourth at the Kenyan trial for the 2008 Olympics, missing the ticket to Beijing.

 He is competing at the 2009 World Championships in Berlin.